 |Cost||More expensive than the regular socket, usually found on higher-end lamps and lighting,||Cheaper than the heavy-duty socket.|

-As you can see from the above table, the heavy-duty and regular sockets’ main difference is the quality of the lamp holder’s outer casing, on/off turn knob, and how the socket itself assembles.
+As you can see from the above table, the heavy-duty and regular sockets’ main difference is the quality of the lamp holder’s outer casing, the on/off turn knob, and how the socket itself assembles.

 Please click on the video below: